Mercedes-Benz AMG Vision Gran Turismo: History

 Initially, the AMG Vision Gran Turismo was developed exclusively as one of the sports car models for the game Gran Turismo 6.
 The ultra-futuristic design of the model was inspired by cars such as Mercedes-Benz SLS AMG, Formula One cars, Batmobile, Mercedes-Benz 300 SL, 1930s racing models and various car versions from Mercedes-AMG.

 The AMG Vision Gran Turismo is the first Vision Gran Turismo car.
 Making design a reality has been entrusted to Mercedes-Benz design studios around the world.
 The final versions were approved in Sindelfingen and Karlsbad as part of the digital design process, and then improved on physical modeling on a 1:1 scale.
 The interior of the car was dealt with by a studio from Como, Italy.
 The car frame was made of aluminum pipes, the body was made of carbon fiber, and a removable spoiler was installed at the back.
 As a power unit, it offers a twin-turbocharged 5.5-litre M157 AMG V8 engine with an output of 430 kW.
 The mass of the car was 1385 kg.
 The producer of the Gran Turismo series Kazunori Yamauchi attended the car presentation ceremony, celebrating the birth of the car along with its creators.

 In 2013, the American luxury goods manufacturer J&S Worldwide Holdings announced its desire to launch a small series of Mercedes-Benz AMG Vision Gran Turismo cars.
 Two copies were intended for Europe and the Middle East, and one for the United States.
 In total, according to automotive media, 5 AMG Vision Gran Turismo cars were produced.
-It is worth noting that, according to the Fox News report, Mercedes-Benz is very strict about replicating its own cars and using its brand, especially for profit.
+According to the Fox News report, Mercedes-Benz is very strict about replicating its own cars and using its brand, especially for profit.
 This fact became especially noticeable when the German automaker destroyed a replica of the Mercedes-Benz 300 SL in 2012.
 Therefore, there is no exact information about the existence of model replicas.